-Kathleen McClung is the author of Almost the Rowboat, a collection of poems published by Finishing Line Press in 2013.
-Her poetry, memoir, and fiction appear widely in journals and anthologies, including Atlanta Review, The Healing Muse, California Quarterly, Caesura, Unsplendid, Mezzo Cammin, Heron Tree, Tule Review, Poetry Now, Gyroscope Review, Poets 11, and A Bird Black as the Sun: California Poets on Crows and Ravens.
+Kathleen McClung is the author of two collections of poetry, The Typists Play Monopoly (2018) and Almost the Rowboat (2013).
+Her poetry, memoir, and fiction appear widely in journals and anthologies, including Atlanta Review, The Healing Muse, California Quarterly, Caesura, Unsplendid, Mezzo Cammin, Heron Tree, Tule Review, Peacock Journal, Poetry Now, Gyroscope Review, Poets 11, Raising Lilly Ledbetter: Women Poets Occupy the Workspace, and A Bird Black as the Sun: California Poets on Crows and Ravens.

-Recipient of the Rita Dove Poetry Award from Salem College 2012 International Literary Awards, Kathleen was also selected by Naomi Shihab Nye as the winner of the 2012 National Poetry Competition sponsored by the Cultural Center of Cape Cod.
-She has been a finalist for the Morton Marr, Margaret Reid, Elinor Benedict, and 49th Parallel poetry awards.
-Other recent awards include prizes from Connecticut River Review, Sacramento Poetry Center, Chicagoland Poetry Contest, Illinois State Poetry Society, Portland Branch of the National League of American Pen Women, Bay Area Poets Coalition, and Dancing Poetry Contest.
+Recipient of the Rita Dove Poetry Award from Salem College 2012 International Literary Awards, Kathleen was selected by Naomi Shihab Nye as the winner of the 2012 National Poetry Competition sponsored by the Cultural Center of Cape Cod.
+Nye also honored Kathleen’s work in The MacGuffin’s 2017 National Poet Hunt.
+Kathleen is a three-time finalist for the Morton Marr poetry prize, and a finalist for the Barry Spacks, Margaret Reid, Elinor Benedict, and 49th Parallel poetry awards.
+Other awards include prizes from the Ina Coolbrith Circle, Connecticut River Review, Sacramento Poetry Center, Chicagoland Poetry Contest, Illinois State Poetry Society, Oregon Poetry Association, Bay Area Poets Coalition, and Dancing Poetry Contest.

 In addition to teaching, from 1992 to 2007 Kathleen worked as an editor at UCSF Nursing Press, Food First Books, and Westview Press, publishers of books for scholars, clinicians, and activists.
 As managing editor, she coordinated production, sales, and marketing of a wide assortment of titles and collaborated with teams of skilled editorial professionals.